edadma/sl_scala/slate-examples.md

 \ Simple if expression
 var result = if x > 0 then "positive" else "non-positive"

+\ Multiline if-then-else (new format) var sign = if x > 0 then "positive" else if x < 0 then "negative" else "zero"

 \ If expression with indented blocks var result2 = if x > 0
     print("positive!")